Strong Password Generator - Free, Secure & Private | Webutilbox

 What makes a password actually strong

 Length matters more than complexity.
 A 20-character password using only lowercase letters has more entropy than a 10-character password using all character types.
-Here's why: entropy = log2(character_set_size ^ length).
-Doubling the length squares the search space.
-Adding symbols only multiplies it by a small factor.
+That said, combining length with character variety is best.
+A 20-character password with uppercase, lowercase, numbers, and symbols is the gold standard for a strong random password.

 Password length recommendations by account type